 Patrick’s passing stopped the world of Minnesota Youth Hockey November 14th, 2014.
 It forever changed our lives, and we hope we can reduce or eliminate sudden death due to heart defects and save other parents from the pain and anguish we are feeling.

-Since its inception in 2015 and through October 2017, the Foundation has performed 9 heart screens, screened 1,723 kids, found 61 with high blood pressure after repeated check, many normal with minor variants, 42 with abnormal electrical or structural heart defects with 6 of those being life threatening and requiring immediate follow up & treatment.
-1,645 kids & adults were trained how to perform hands only CPR and use and AED
+Starting August 2015 through January 2018, Play For Patrick has performed 11 heart screens, screened 2,035 kids, found 99 with high blood pressure after repeated check, many normal with minor variants, 59 with abnormal electrical or structural heart defects-10 of those being life threatening and requiring immediate follow up & treatment.
+1,973 kids & adults trained how to perform hands only CPR and use and AED.

 To stay informed about Play for Patrick events and happenings, please join our email contact list below.
 (If you'd like to volunteer in the future, please include your phone number.)
 Be sure to follow our FaceBook and twitter feeds, too!